 By plot, I assume he means a pre-planned outline of the story line that the author then fleshes out with narration, description and dialog.
 The story, to which he gives great importance, is the final result.
 King is not clear about their difference.

 Letting the story evolve is good advice.
-Even when composing a blog posting, I often do not know the conclusions beforehand, and I am surprised where they lead.
+Even when composing a blog posting, I often do not know the conclusions beforehand, and I am surprised where the facts lead.
 I bet you could tell, right?
-I find this is one of the pleasures of writing: discovering the conclusion along with the reader.
+I find this is one of the pleasures of writing: discovering the conclusions along with the reader.

 He says his stories tend to be based on situation.
 He likes to put his characters in some sort of predicament, then watch them try to work themselves free.
 His job is to watch them, not help them.
 Any story will wind up somewhere, so why not just let it happen?